maghrabyy/MarketHive-CST-web-client/README.md

 - Firebase Authentication: Used for secure login and user management.
 - Firestore Database: A NoSQL cloud database for storing user and product data.
 - Firebase Cloud Storage: Used to store product images and other static assets.
+- Stripe: Integrated for handling secure payments within the app.

 ## Screenshots

 ![Home Screenshot](screenshots/home_page.png)